Svetly, Kaliningrad Oblast: History

 The first mention of the predecessor settlement of Zimmerbude dates back to a 15th-century chronicle of the Teutonic Knights.
 However, even earlier, in a manuscript from Fischhausen of 1305, there is a mention of the peninsula of Payziev ("Poyzart" - the area in the forest Poyz), from which the Teutonic Knights invaded the Old Prussians' territory in the first half of the 13th century.
 The 15th-century castle, which originally belonged to the bishops of Sambia, has not survived.
-In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
-After the subsequent Thirteen Years' War (1454–1466), it became a part of Poland as a fief held by the Teutonic Knights until 1525, and by secular Ducal Prussia afterwards.
 The modern settlement was founded in 1640.
-After the confiscation of church property the estate passed to Oswald von Taubenhaym, who owned it until 1661.
+After the confiscation of church property the estate passed to Oswald von Taubenheim, who owned it until 1661.

 In 1669, the manor was given to Eberhard von Danckelmann, a former tutor of King Frederick I, as a reward.
 From the 18th century, the village formed part of the Kingdom of Prussia.
 Around 1720, the village comprised 16 estates, 12 peasants and about the same number of fishermen whose main occupation was fishing, mainly for their own needs.

 After the castle ceased to exist for a long time villagers eked out a miserable existence of subsistence by fishing.
 Apart from a few acidified meadows they had no land, and therefore almost never held cattle.
-Their home were extremely cramped and dirty, smoke coming out of the centers through kamyshoyve roof sagged and a thick layer of soot on the walls through the kitchen.
-Long winter evenings in the huts burning torch, making the faces of the inhabitants were constantly black.
-Clothes spun, wove, and sewed himself.
-This adds another life flood, which were repeated from year to year.
+Their home were extremely cramped and dirty, smoke from the fireplaces escaping through the sagging reed roofs and settling as a thick layer of soot on the kitchen walls.
+On long winter evenings, kindling was burned in the huts, leaving the residents with permanently black faces.
+They spun, wove, and sewed their own clothes.
+To add insult to injury, they suffered from floods, which recurred year after year.